rostock/geocodr/docs/api.rst

 The API supports HTTP GET requests were all parameters are passed in the query string.
 The API also supports HTTP POST requests were the parameters are passed in a JSON body.

-The GET and JSON method both use the same parameter names.
+The GET and JSON methods both use the same parameter names.
 All parameter names and values are case-sensitive.

 Example GET request::